Controlling the false discovery rate via knockoffs: Knockoffs and FDR control

-\item The example above of course extends to all penalized likelihood estimation procedures of the form
+\item[(4)] The example above, of course, extends to all penalized likelihood estimation procedures of the form

-where $P(\cdot)$ is a penalty function---the Lasso being only one such example.
-We can again define $\bm W$ by finding the $\lambda$ values at which each feature enters the model, or by fixing $\lambda$ and comparing coefficients in $\hat{\beta}$. \end{enumerate} Clearly, the possibilities are endless.
+where $P(\cdot)$ is a penalty function, the Lasso being only one such example.
+We can again define $\mathbf W$ by finding the $\lambda$ values at which each feature enters the model, or by fixing $\lambda$ and comparing coefficients in $\hat{\beta}$.
+In particular, we may consider methods that use a nonconvex penalty, such as SCAD \cite{fan2001variable}, where the nonconvexity of the penalty $P(\mathbf{b})$ reduces bias in estimating the vector of coefficients.

+\item[(5)] We can also consider a forward selection procedure \cite{draper1981applied}: initializing the residual as $\mathbf r_0=\y$, we iteratively choose variables via